131 Diet Review – Chalene Johnson’s Anti-Diet Plan Reviewed

-It combines 3 really popular diet trends (keto, fasting & eliminating certain foods for X period of time).
+The 131 Method combines 3 really popular diet trends (keto, fasting, & eliminating certain foods for X period of time).
 It is customizable to your lifestyle, and sometimes just investing in a plan can be helpful for motivation.

 Chalene is also great, and nutrition is something she is truly passionate about.
 So I feel like she’ll keep the information up-to-date and really does have her heart in it.

 If you’re on the fence, I’d suggest listening to her podcast to see if it’s a good fit for you.

 Get More Information on the 131 Method Book on Amazon

 Other Diets You May Like